mikemcbride/dotfiles/README.md

 # dotfiles

 These are my dotfiles.
 It's here so that I don't lose any of my setups when switching to a new machine, but you are welcome to use any and all of the stuff included.
-I would, however, highly recommend forking this repo and changing my user name to yours to avoid any issues.
-That will also allow you to add your own customizations and remove any of mine that you don't like.
+I would, however, highly recommend forking this repo and changing my user name to yours to avoid any issues rather than just cloning it.

 ## Setup

 It's worth noting that this setup is for macOS only and assumes you're using bash or zsh to execute the scripts.
+I have a goal to set this repo up to use git worktrees and have separate settings per OS, but for now it's macOS only since that's what I use for work.

 One other important thing to note is that the Homebrew install location is different for Apple Silicon macs vs Apple Intel macs: